tresoldi/dafsa/README.md

 ## Changelog

+Version 0.5.1:
+  - Minor changes in preparation for submission (including tagged release)

 Version 0.5:
   - Improvements in speed, particularly in the `__eq__()` method of `DAFSANode` and the `_minimize()` method of `DAFSA`.
 The computation